SchwinnL/LLM_Embedding_Attack/README.md

 This is the repository of "[Adversarial Attacks and Defenses in Large Language Models: Old and New Threats ](https://arxiv.org/abs/2310.19737)" by [Leo Schwinn](https://schwinnl.github.io/), David Dobre, [Stephan Günnemann](https://www.professoren.tum.de/guennemann-stephan), and [Gauthier Gidel](https://gauthiergidel.github.io/) which was accepted at the *NeurIPS 2023 ICBINB Workshop* for spotlight presentation.

+## Work In Progress

+The code is currently being refactored and new experiments concerning attacks on unlearned models and universal embedding space attacks will be added soon.
+If you have any questions, please send an email to l.schwinn@tum.de

 ## Disclamimer

 In this work, we want to highlight the safety vulnerabilities of LLMs.
 As powerful LLM assistants are readily available and machine-learning robustness has been an unsolved research problem for the last decade, we believe that the best way to approach this problem is through culminating awareness.